 Acknowledgements.
-We are grateful to Christoph Aistleitner, Milan Haiman, Oleg Karpenkov, Alex Kontorovich, Noah Kravitz, Greta Panova, Ashwin Sah, Rolf Schiffler, Ilya Shkredov and Alan Sokal for helpful discussions.
+We are grateful to Christoph Aistleitner, Milan Haiman, Oleg Karpenkov, Alex Kontorovich, Noah Kravitz, Greta Panova, Ashwin Sah, Rolf Schiffler, Ilya Shkredov, Nikita Shulga and Alan Sokal for interesting discussions and helpful remarks.
 Special thanks to Maria Rukavishnikova for sending us [Ruk06].
+Last but not least, we would like to thank the anonymous referees for valuable comments and suggestions.
 Both authors were partially supported by the NSF.